 The urgency of character education for each individual is an absolute thing to do as an effort to build a generation that is contributive to the progress of the nation.
 Character education efforts certainly cannot be separated from the psychological aspects contained in the individual, which may be influential in achieving the success of character building itself.
 One of the psychological aspects of the individual that has the most significant influence on the development of an individual's personality is the moral aspect.
-Thus, Lawrence Kohlberg offers the stages of moral development in individuals, which with our understanding of the stages involved in moral development, will help the educators actualise effective character education with the support of this moral development theory.
+Thus, Lawrence Kohlberg offers the stages of moral development in individuals, which with our understanding of the stages involved in moral development theory.
 Implementing character education following the individual moral development stage conditions is a wise effort that educators can make in the dynamics of character education.
 Implementing aspects of moral knowing, moral feeling, and moral behaviour as the essence of character education will be easier if educators understand in which position and stage of moral development the student is taking place.